Sheepscombe: Historic buildings

 The village church, St John the Apostle, was built and opened in 1820.
 It was designed by John Wight, and later expanded in 1872 by Francis Niblett.
 It is constructed of limestone ashlar with a stone slate roof to coped gables.
 English Heritage has listed the church as Grade II for its special architectural and historic interest.

 The school was opened in 1822, a modernised building opening on the same site in 1882.
 Many of the houses in the village, at the northern end, date from the late 17th and early 18th centuries.
 The village pub is the Butcher's Arms.

 Gentrification

 During the early part of the 20th century, Sheepscombe was still a rural, agricultural village, but today it has become, like many Cotswold villages, an expensive and select place to live.
 Most of its inhabitants are of the professional middle classes, who pay considerably for the privilege of living there.
 Situated at the bottom of a steep valley, Sheepscombe is a relatively inaccessible village, and not easy to live in for those without a car.

 Notable people

-Sheepscombe is the childhood home of the actor William Moseley.
+Sheepscombe is the childhood home of the actor William Moseley and Mike Sadler, one of the original founders of the SAS.